axibase/atsd-use-cases/tutorials/table-to-property/README.md

 | SAP-1     | CHG-1203   | John Doe    | Cancelled    | 2018-11-28T20:35:09.000Z  | orange |
 ```

-* The records are stored in a company-wide database without any separation by the object being monitored.
+* Records are stored in a company-wide database without separation by monitored object.
-* The records are stored with a unique record identifier specified in the `ticket_id` column.
+* Records are stored with a unique record identifier specified in the `ticket_id` column.
 * It is not clear from the record if the `app_name` is part of the primary key.

 ### Create JDBC Job in Axibase Collector